salehabbass/POS-Tagger/README.md

 About:
-I have made pos tagger to classify words in the text to Noun ,Verb ,Particle using -tafeila- of word , I have used 2 test corpuses and i try the efficiency of the algorithm , I have used 2 Golden corpuses written by expert of Arabic language to calculate the accuracy of the algorithm.
+I made pos tagger to classify words in the text to Noun ,Verb ,Particle using -tafeila- of word , I used 2 test corpuses and i try the efficiency of the algorithm , I used 2 Golden corpuses written by expert of Arabic language to calculate the accuracy of the algorithm and it shows as follow:
+First test corpus gives accuracy for around 90% because I made rules based on first corpus.

 Approach:
 I separated words in the text using split() method in python , I will explain why I used it in GUI paragraph